CDRT/mk_docs/docs/guides/ldmm/ldmm_top.md

 | --- | --- | --- |
 | Format | String/Decimal | False |

+!!! info ""
-?> String  : Returns the full string value of SMBIOSBIOSVersion Decimal : Returns a standard version string in the format of n.nn
+    String  : Returns the full string value of SMBIOSBIOSVersion Decimal : Returns a standard version string in the format of n.nn

 #### Example <!-- {docsify-ignore} -->